 Visiting Bundeshaus In Bern: What To See Inside and Outside

-Perched on a hilly peninsula overlooking the turquoise Aare River, the quaint skyline of the Old City of Bern is simply breathtaking.
-Visit the Rose Garden, its viewpoint, during sundown, and you’ll witness this spectacle.
-Amidst the magical panorama, three brightly lit landmarks should quickly catch your eye: the Bern Cathedral, Zytglogge, and Bundeshaus, also known as the Federal Palace of Switzerland.
+Amidst the panorama, three brightly lit landmarks should quickly catch your eye: the Bern Cathedral, Zytglogge, and Bundeshaus, also known as the Federal Palace of Switzerland.
+Today, we’ll talk about the latter.

-Dominating the western district of Bern’s Old City, the Bundeshaus is more than just a sight from afar.
-This 60-meter tall edifice, with its imposing neoclassical design, is worth a quick visit on any trip to Bern, whether it’s a two-day stay in the city, a one-day journey, or just a half-day visit.
+Bundeshaus — this 60-meter tall neoclassical building in the western part of Bern’s Old City is an amazing place, worth a quick visit whether you’re planning a two-day stay in the city, a one-day journey, or just a half-day trip.

 • Bern Railway Station